tamberg/pi-cam/README.md

 # Pi Cam
 A Raspberry Pi based time lapse camera, work in progress.

-> Note: We assume your computer runs MacOS
+> Note: We assume your computer runs MacOS.

 ## Take pictures
 - Plug in the power cable to the Pi and a socket